These are the countries that lead an ambitious race to conquer the Moon

 The renewed race to the Moon responds to the need to “get to the Moon to learn how to live in space, to learn how to use the resources of space and that is really the springboard to all the vast riches of the universe,” Michelle told CNBC.
 Hanlon, executive director of the Center for Air and Space Law at the University of Mississippi.
 “The Moon is a testing ground,” she said.

 Resources sought by both nations and corporations include rare earth metals and the isotope helium-3, abundant on the Moon and potentially useful for powering nuclear fusion reactors.
-Furthermore, the presence of water is a vital resource not only for human survival but also for the creation of rocket fuel, which could transform the Moon into a refueling station and platform for deeper space exploration.
+Furthermore, the presence of water is a vital resource not only for human survival but also for the creation of rocket fuel, which might transform the Moon into a refueling station and platform for deeper space exploration.

 Japan joined the select group of nations that have successfully completed a soft landing on the Moon, an achievement to date only achieved by the United States, Russia, China and India.
 (REUTERS/Kim Kyung-Hoon)